FindMySchool LogoFindMySchool

 There is also a clear sense of performance and public-facing events.
 Pupils take part in school productions and bring singing into local care homes, which is an important marker of confidence-building and community connection, particularly for children who shine outside traditional academic tasks.

-End of Key Stage 2 outcomes are strong across the board.
-In 2024, 92.67% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At higher standard, 41.67% achieved greater depth in reading, writing and mathematics, well above the England benchmark of 8%.
+End of Key Stage 2 outcomes remain strong across the board.
+In the latest dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% achieved greater depth in reading, writing and mathematics.

 Scaled scores also point to strength, with reading at 109, mathematics at 109, and grammar, punctuation and spelling at 110.
 These are high outcomes, suggesting pupils are leaving Year 6 with secure foundations for secondary-level study.